Have You Assessed Your Organization by Asking The Five Most Important Questions?

 By Alan Gehringer

-The book was written by the famous Peter F. Drucker, known as the world’s foremost pioneer of managementBook-Peter_F._Drucker-The_Five_Most_Important_Questions_You_Will_Ever_Ask_About_Your_Organization theory.
+The book was written by Peter F. Drucker, the world’s foremost pioneer of managementBook-Peter_F._Drucker-The_Five_Most_Important_Questions_You_Will_Ever_Ask_About_Your_Organization theory.
 He lived to be ninety-five and left us in 2005.
 I was first introduced to his work when studying management theory while receiving my undergraduate degree over 20 years ago.

 The five questions are as relevant as ever and align well with the work we do with Rhythm.
 Peter Drucker suggests taking a self-assessment to answer these questions: